- Associate Provost Int'l Programs

 Please see our travel information documents on our Forms page.

 If you move to a new residence, you must inform USCIS of your new address within ten (10) days of moving.
 You may do so by sending an email to ISAS.Advisor@oregonstate.edu or by completing a form available at the front desk in Heckart Lodge.
 Please include the following information: first and last name, student ID number, new address, including apartment number and zip code, and date the new address is effective.
 You will also need to change your address with OSU Services on the OSU homepage and follow the appropriate links.

 It is important to keep your passport valid at all times.
 Contact your embassy in the U.S. for instructions on how to renew your passport if it will expire within the next six months.
 As long as your visa is still valid, you may continue to use the visa stamp in the old (returned) passport along with the newly issued passport.

 Dependents in the U.S.

 Students on an F-1 or J-1 visa may request to bring their spouse and/or children to the U.S. on a dependent visa, known as an F-2 or J-2 visa.
 Note: Dependents who plan to visit you for a short period (6 months or less) and engage only in tourist activities may apply for a B-2 tourist visa.

 Documentation of Financial Support

 To bring a spouse and/or children to Corvallis, you must provide documentation of your financial ability to support them for the duration of their stay.
-A bank statement or other proof of support must be presented to International Student and Faculty Services (ISFS) before a Certificate of Eligibility (I-20 or DS-2019) can be issued.
-For the 2006-2007 academic year, your financial statement must document that you have a minimum of $8,260 for the support of a spouse or child and $3,635 for each additional dependent.
+A bank statement or other proof of support must be presented to International Student Advisign and Services (ISAS) before a Certificate of Eligibility (I-20 or DS-2019) can be issued.
+For the 2013-2014 academic year, your financial statement must document that you have a minimum of about $9,000 for the support of a spouse or child and $4,000 for each additional dependent.
 This funding is in addition to funds used for your own expenses.

 Health and Accident Insurance